MultiFluidSCM/settings_graphics/README.md

 pip3 install matplotlib
 ```

-## Upgrading Python 3 to a newer version
+## Upgrading Python 3 to a newer version (if old version is installed)
 If you need to upgrade to a newer version of Python 3, you can use the following procedure (with the example of Python 3.9):
 ```
 sudo apt-get install software-properties-common